Full-Time RV Living Cost: Real Numbers, Real Life

 How much does full time RV living cost per month for beginners?

 Beginners often experience wider cost variation during their first year as they learn travel rhythms, campground preferences, and equipment needs.
-Expenses typically stabilize as systems become more efficient.
+Startup costs for gear upgrades, systems refinement, and the learning curve are real.
+Expenses typically stabilize as routines develop — give yourself a full year before drawing firm conclusions about your ongoing monthly average.

 Is full time RV living cheaper than renting an apartment?

-In many high-cost housing markets, RV living can be more affordable than renting, especially when slower travel and monthly campground stays are used.
-However, comparisons depend on lifestyle and location.
+In many high-cost housing markets, RV living can be more affordable than renting, especially when slower travel and monthly campground stays are used strategically.
+However, the comparison depends heavily on your location, lifestyle, health insurance situation, and travel pace.
+The honest answer is: build both budgets with real numbers before deciding.

 What is the biggest expense in full-time RV living?